jakobjassmann/coastalphenology/README.md

 ```

 # Data
-Interval censored phenology observation per site and plot with associated environmental predictore variables, fully cleaned and ready for analysis can be found in the following location:
+Interval censored phenology observation per site and plot with associated environmental predictor variables, fully cleaned and ready for analysis, can be found in the following location:
 ```
 /data/coastal_phen.Rda
 /data/coastal_phen.csv
 ```
-These content of the Rdata and CSV files is identical.
+The content of the Rda and CSV files is identical.

 # Analysis scripts